puppetlabs/puppet-docs/source/puppet/3.6/reference/architecture.markdown

 ### Basics

 In this architecture, managed nodes run the **puppet agent** application, usually as a background service.
-One or more servers run the **puppet master** application, usually as a Rack application managed by a web server like Apache with Passenger.
+One or more servers run the **puppet master** application, usually [as a Rack application][rack] managed by a web server (like Apache with Passenger).

 Periodically, puppet agent will send facts to the puppet master and request a catalog.
 The master will compile and return that node's catalog, using several sources of information it has access to.

-Once it receives a catalog, puppet agent will apply it by checking each resource the catalog describes.
+Once it receives a catalog, puppet agent will apply it by checking each [resource][] the catalog describes.
 If it finds any resources that are not in their desired state, it will make any changes necessary to correct them.
 (Or, in no-op mode, it will report on what changes would have been needed.)

 After applying the catalog, the agent will submit a report to the puppet master.